GerardWassink/GAW-RPN-Calculator/README.md

  The ones that are coded already are actually being called.
  Those that are not coded yet have comments with their name / function.

+### Completeness?
+ The HP15 calculator functions have been implemented, except for the ones below.
+ Who knows, perhaps in the future.
+- All programming capabilities
+- SOLVE functionality
+- alphanumeric entry for registernumbers (A, B, ... .A, .B ....)
+- MATRIX functionality
+- SCI and ENG notations
+- HYP and HYP-1 functions
+- I and (i) register handling
+- Polar / rectangular conversions
+- Hour, minute, seconds / decimal conversions

 ## Functions
  The functions that have been coded and bound to their respective keys are listed here.